"Fantasise With Me" by Cat Mead

 Sad she may have been when inspiration started, but I think the song must have operated cathartically for her given the evidence of her words.

 In terms of the music, I was intrigued as to what Cat would go for in terms of arrangement given that I'd only seen her play solo with her guitar.
-To my delight, she has kept things real by continuing with the formula which attracted me in the first place, but very subtly accentuated from time to time to emphasis dynamics: the song is pretty intense & so needs peaks from time to time.
+To my delight, she has kept things real by continuing with the formula which attracted me in the first place, but very subtly accentuated from time to time to emphasise dynamics: the song is pretty intense & so needs peaks from time to time.
 Otherwise, Cat has interposed no veil between herself & us.

 So if the song itself turns out not to be quite the invitation it's name teased, then it does welcome us nonetheless into the world of Cat Mead & that's most welcome.